extracts/mac-scripting/README.md

 ### How to execute AppleScript scripts?

-To open an AppleScript script (`.applescript`, `.scpt` or `.scptd`), drag it onto the app icon of the "Script Editor" app (which is located inside the "Utilities" folder within your "Applications" folder).
+To open an AppleScript script (`.applescript`, `.scpt` or `.scptd`), drag it onto the app icon of the "Script Editor" app (which is located inside the `Utilities` folder within your `Applications` folder).
 Then click the "Run" button in Script Editor.

 Note that you can also save the script as a self-contained application (which you can double-click to execute it), or run it from the system's script menu (see below).